-Nic and Marjorie Zoretic spent the past decade navigating parallel sailing careers and now shoreside positions with Foss, TOTE.
+Nic and Marjorie Zoretic spent the past decade navigating parallel sailing careers and now shoreside positions with Foss and TOTE maritime.

 Nic and Marjorie Zoretic first crossed paths at the United States Merchant Marine Academy in Kings Point, New York.

 Nic, born and raised in the suburbs of Columbus, Ohio, describes his childhood as “wholesome Americana;” his mother was an elementary school teacher, his father a police officer.

 “I spent a lot of time playing either army or race car driver, which – surprising enough – would go on to be a common theme in my life,” he laughed.